 For the Spring season, practices start early April, games start late April, and the final regular season games are the first or second week of June.
 For the 8U divisions and higher, there is a post-season tournament which typically lasts one week.
 Then finally there is an end of year celebration and All-Star game, which is usually the third or fourth weekend of June.

 There are two separate types of games that are both commonly referred to as "All-Stars":

 The players in 4T and 6U divisions all get participation trophies.
 For 8U divisions and up the top 2 regular season teams get trophies and then first and second place finishers in the tournament get trophies.

 Machine pitch is used for 6U, 8UA, and 8UAA.
+You can get an overview of the pitching machine and how to use it from this video.
 There are three pins on the pitching machine which can be adjusted to control speed and height of the ball.
 Here are the settings to use for each division:

 |6U||30 ft||3||3||3||26 mph|

 Please use care when packing the field boxes!
 Often times coaches will shove and jam equipment into them or slam the lid shut in order to try to get everything to fit.
 This causes damage to our pitching machines!
 Please take 2 minutes to watch this video on how to pack things in there without damaging them.
 The key part is to pack the pitching machines in first and then pack the rest of the equipment around them.